uptane/deployment-considerations/security_considerations.md

 If an OEM chooses to use ASN.1 to encode and decode metadata and other messages, then it SHOULD take great care in decoding the ASN.1 messages.
 Improper decoding of ASN.1 messages may lead to arbitrary code execution or denial-of-service attacks.
 For example, see [CVE-2016-2108](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-2108) and attacks on a [well-known ASN.1 compiler](https://arstechnica.com/information-technology/2016/07/software-flaw-puts-mobile-phones-and-networks-at-risk-of-complete-takeover/).

-In order to avoid these problems, whenever possible, OEMs and suppliers SHOULD use ASN.1 decoders that have been comprehensively tested via unit tests and fuzzing.
+In order to avoid these problems, whenever possible OEMs and suppliers SHOULD use ASN.1 decoders that have been comprehensively tested via unit tests and fuzzing.

 Furthermore, following best practices, we recommend that DER encoding is used instead of BER and CER, because DER provides a unique encoding of values.